Skip to content

 Python scripts coverage#

-In order to measure coverage of Python scripts executed using woke test, the pytest-cov plugin can be used.
+In order to measure coverage of Python scripts executed using wake test, the pytest-cov plugin can be used.

 pip3 install pytest-cov